prakhar7m/my-website/_posts/2022-10-21-post-modified.md

   - r
   - statistics
 ---
 Tate Modern is an art gallery located in London.
 It is one of the largest museums of modern and contemporary art in the world.
+It holds the nation's collection of modern art from 16th century to the present day.

 <img src="{{site.baseurl | prepend: site.url}}images/tate.png" alt="Untitled" />